vercel/turborepo/README.md

 - GITHUB_TOKEN - github auth token to deploy release

 ## Sysroot
-Most reasonable way to make a sysroot seem to be rsync and [this example](https://github.com/troian/golang-cross-example) is using it.
+Most reasonable way to make a sysroot seem to be rsync and [the example](https://github.com/troian/golang-cross-example) is using it.
-This [script](https://github.com/troian/golang-cross/blob/master/scripts/sysroot-rsync.sh) can help you with creating sysroot.
+You may want to use [the script](https://github.com/troian/golang-cross/blob/master/scripts/sysroot-rsync.sh) to create sysroot for your desired linux setup.
 Lets consider creating sysroot for Raspberry Pi 4 running Debian Buster.
 - install all required dev packages. for this example we will install libftdi1-dev, libusb-1.0-0-dev and opencv4
   ```bash